Elaine Chao: Campaigning

+Family

+Chao has five younger sisters, including Angela, former CEO of the Foremost Group.
+In February 2024, Angela died after backing her car into a pond.

-Grace is married to Gordon Hartogensis who was nominated by President Trump in May 2018 and confirmed by the U.S. Senate as director of the Pension Benefit Guaranty Corporation (PBGC), a part of the Labor Department, in May 2019.
+Chao's sister Grace is married to Gordon Hartogensis who served as director of the Pension Benefit Guaranty Corporation (PBGC), a part of the Labor Department, in May 2019.
 Hartogensis co-founded forecasting-software company Petrolsoft in 1989, which was purchased for $60 million by Aspen Technology in 2000.
 He founded and led application software company Auric Technology LLC until it was sold to a company based in Mexico in 2011 and then helped govern the Hartogensis Family Trust.

-In April 2008, Chao's father gave Chao and McConnell between $5million and $25million, which "boosted McConnell's personal worth from a minimum of $3million in 2007 to more than $7million" and "helped the McConnells after their stock portfolio dipped in the wake of the financial crisis that year".
+In April 2008, Chao's father gave Chao and McConnell between $5 million and $25 million.

 In 2012, the Chao family donated $40 million to Harvard Business School for scholarships to students of Chinese heritage and for the Ruth Mulan Chu Chao Center, an executive education building named for Chao's late mother.
 It is the first Harvard Business School building named after a woman and the first building named after an American of Asian ancestry.
 Ruth Mulan Chu Chao returned to school at age 51 to earn a master's degree in Asian literature and history from St. John's University in the Queens borough of New York City.

+Elaine Chao along with the Chao family are Christians.